 5. DRAWING AND COLORING

-This is a great fine motor activity that 2-year-olds should be practicing.
+These are great fine motor learning activities for 2-year-olds.
 At this point, they should have moved past scribbling and be able to make some intentional marks on the paper, including a straight line down, straight line across, and maybe even attempt a circle.
 Of course, these may not be perfect, but they should get the concept of making intentional marks.

 They’ll love coloring pictures, but getting them used to making marks will help improve their drawing and writing down the road.
 Print out pictures of their favorite characters or get a coloring book from their favorite tv show.